Phil Keaggy: 1980s

 In 1984, Keaggy and Randy Stonehill co-wrote and sang the duet "Who Will Save the Children?" for Stonehill's album Celebrate This Heartbeat.
-The duet would also serve as a theme song for Compassion International, a Christian child advocacy ministry.
-Both artists remain avid supporters of this ministry up to the present day.

-The following year Nissi Records released Keaggy's next studio album, Getting Closer.
+The duet became a theme song for Compassion International, a Christian child advocacy ministry.
+Both artists remain avid supporters of the ministry.
+The next year Nissi Records released Keaggy's next studio album, Getting Closer.
 Keaggy would later re-record two of the album's songs: a rearranged version of "I Will Be There" appears on 1993's Crimson and Blue while "Passport" received an update for the 2009 Christian Progressive Rock compilation album CPR 3.

-1986 saw the release of Way Back Home.
-The album consisted of quieter acoustic numbers, including a new take on 1981's "Let Everything Else Go" and "Maker of the Universe", a ballad about the incarnation of Christ.
+Way Back Home was released in 1986.
+The album has quieter acoustic numbers including a new rendition of 1981's "Let Everything Else Go" and "Maker of the Universe", a ballad about the incarnation of Christ.
 The album also emphasized one of the prominent themes in Keaggy's music: family.
 The next year Phil Keaggy released his second instrumental album, The Wind and the Wheat.
 The album reflects the "new-age" instrumental sounds of the day.
 The Wind and the Wheat won the guitarist his first Dove Award, an honor that he received in 1988.
 Also in 1988, Keaggy and Stonehill would team up with singer Margaret Becker, former Wings drummer Joe English and others as the Compassion All Star Band.
 The group released a subsequent live album One by One.